Food Security - or: Do people have enough to eat?

-Another central issue has emerged: ‘food security’.
-Which can also plainly be translated as: people are hungry.
-Although they are subsistence farmers, most people eat only two meals of rice a day, especially in the period before a harvest.
 In the past, the doctors visiting with Zahana had received reports of mysterious stomach aches.
 Closer investigations revealed that people, including many children in Faidanana only have their first meal of the day around 2 pm (14:00h).
 The mysterious stomach ache disappears when they have their first meal of the day (mostly rice) and is simply a sign of hunger.
 Eating the first meal of the day in the early afternoon and a second in the evening is not enough.

-proudly showed us that his children do get one plate of rice for breakfast Consequently many children come to school hungry,
+Consequently many children come to school hungry,

 since they do not eat breakfast, as their parents are too poor to provide